 Mostly, used in many Chinese, Mexican, Indian & Asian recipes, Red Chili Paste is very easy to make at home.
 So, instead of buying it out, make it at home and you would taste the difference!
-Here is how to make Red Chili Paste at home.
+Here is how to make it.

-Made from dried chilies, sourced mainly from the choicest local farms of world, this paste does require a little preparation, but can be stored and used in any dish you so choose, from Chicken Hakka Noodles to many Thai and Chinese style preparations. .
+Made from dried chilies, sourced mainly from the choicest local farms of the world, this paste does require a little preparation but can be stored and used in any dish you so choose, from Chicken Hakka Noodles to many Thai and Chinese style preparations.

 What is Red Chilli Paste?

-Red Chili Paste is a condiment made using dried red chillies.
-It is an integral part of most Asian style dishes and plays an important role in elevating the flavour of any dish.
+It is an integral part of most Asian style dishes and plays an important role in elevating the flavor of any dish.

-It keeps well for months in refrigerator and is much economic to make at home.
+It keeps well for months in a refrigerator and is much economic to make at home.

 How to use Homemade Red Chilli Paste?